Facebook Advertising: How To Get Started

 Why start with a Facebook campaign?

-Facebook is one of the most attractive places for small business owners to advertise for three key reasons:
+Facebook is one of the most attractive places for businesses to advertise for three key reasons:

 - You will reach your target audience.
 A massive 1.39 billion people use Facebook every month.
-As a result, setting up ads on the platform will allow you to reach any kind of customer profile you want, whether it's potential Gym members in a remote Scottish island, or fashion conscious hipsters in Berlin.
+As a result, setting up ads on the platform will allow you to reach any kind of customer profile you want, whether it's potential Gym members in a remote Scottish island, fashion conscious hipsters in Berlin, or Bitcoin evangelists in San Francisco.
 Facebook has it all.

 - Facebook is cheaper than most alternatives.
-As a small business owner you will be running a Cost-Per-Click (CPC) campaign, so you only pay when someone engages with your ad and is intrigued by your offer.
+As a newcomer to Facebook advertising you'll start with a Cost-Per-Click (CPC) campaign, so you only pay when someone engages with your ad and is intrigued by your offer.
 Not only is this kind of performance-based advertising good for your business, but Facebook's comparatively low CPC's are good for your bottom-line too.
 This is especially true when compared to LinkedIn and Twitter.

 - Facebook's advertising formats blow the (Social Media) competition out of the water.
 It's only after using other advertising platforms that you realise how useful Facebook's plethora of ad formats can be.
 Whether you want promote a specific product, re-market to your website visitors, increase attendance at an event or get people to leave their email address, Facebook will let you do it.